Links on Android Authority may earn us a commission. Learn more.

 - Look through owner-submitted reviews on sites like Amazon.
 What are people saying?
 Do these short reviews look legit?
-For example, it’s possible they are paid or sponsored submissions if they are super vague and poorly written.
+For example, they may be paid or sponsored submissions if they are super vague and poorly written.

-- Look for oddities like if the product reviews aren’t actually for the product!
+- Look for oddities, like if the product reviews aren’t for the product!
 This surprisingly happens a lot with 3rd party charging accessories from obscure brands.
-A 5-star review of a foot massager is not what I want to see when trying to buy a portable power bank.
+A 5-star foot massager review is not what I want to see when trying to buy a portable power bank.

 - We’re here to help!
-Android Authority has literally hundreds of guides to help you navigate through the convoluted world of phone and other device charging accessories.
+Android Authority has hundreds of guides to help you navigate the complex world of phone and other device charging accessories.
 From multi-port wall chargers to numerous power bank categories, we have it all.

 The charging accessories Android Authority recommends

 Most charging accessories work with a lot of smartphones.
-However, with different charging speeds, capacities, and features available with different phones, compatibility is something you must look into.
+However, you must look into compatibility with different charging speeds, capacities, and features available with other phones.
 For example, while you can charge Pixel 4 with many Qi wireless chargers, you will also get fast charging speeds with the Pixel Stand.

 We’ll be looking at the best charging accessories you can get for some of the newest phones available.
-Something to keep in mind though is that while we mention specific smartphones here, these may be great options for other phones as well.
-But if you own one of these phones, rest assured the options here will give you the fastest speeds and can be safely used with your device.
+Something to keep in mind, though, is that while we mention specific smartphones here, these may be great options for other phones as well.
+But if you own one of these phones, rest assured that the options here will give you the fastest speeds and be safely used with your device.

 Any phone maker will tell you that the best way to charge your device is by using the first-party charger.
-That’s definitely true, especially if you want to take advantage of fast charging features, like OnePlus’ Warp charging or OPPO’s ultra-fast VOOC charging.
+That’s true if you want to take advantage of fast charging features like OnePlus Warp charging or OPPO’s ultra-fast VOOC charging.

-As long as you do your research, there are plenty of good third-party alternatives though.
-These will likely be cheaper, may also offer some form of fast-charging capabilities, and can be more portable.
+As long as you do your research, there are plenty of good third-party alternatives, though.
+These will likely be cheaper, offer fast-charging capabilities, and be more portable.
 Whether you’re looking for a replacement or an extra for travel or to keep in the office, there are many things to consider.

 What should you look for?